 However, these railings are not only practical and comfortable, they are also safe.
 Pleasant waiting reduces incentives to run over red and thus put themselves in danger.

-Copenhagen is crisscrossed by numerous canals and harbors.
-This requires the generous construction of bridges - where you place them strategically can be decisive for traffic in a city.
-For example, instead of 3,300 bicycles, as predicted in the year of construction, over 9,000 bicycles per day travel over the Bryggebroen Bridge - one third of which are former car drivers.
-The already clever bicycle network has been so cleverly expanded by the numerous (partly even car-free) bridges that thanks to them you can often get from A to B in the city faster and more easily on a bicycle than by car.
-And most of these bridges are not only practical, but also offer you beautiful views that you can enjoy much better from a two-wheeler.
-From the Cykelslangen (translated: bicycle snake) you can see the harbor, the Cirkelbroen allows you to see the Black Diamond Library and the spectacular play of light on its facade.
+Copenhagen is criss-crossed by numerous canals and harbors.
+This requires the generous construction of bridges - where these are strategically placed can be decisive for traffic in a city.
+For example, instead of 3,300 bicycles crossing the Bryggebroen Bridge, as predicted in the year of construction, over 9,000 bicycles cross it every day - a third of which are former motorists.
+The already clever cycle network has been so cleverly extended by the numerous bridges (some of which are even car-free) that it is often quicker and easier to get from A to B in the city by bike than by car.
+And most of these bridges are not only practical, but also offer wonderful views that can be enjoyed much better from a two-wheeler.
+From the Cykelslangen (translated: bicycle snake) you can see the harbor, the Cirkelbroen gives you a view of the Black Diamond Library and the spectacular play of light on its façade.

 A bicycle city does not develop and build itself.
 You have to know the routes that will be taken, recognize urban patterns, and invest in smart, creative architecture.
 Copenhagen skillfully fulfills these tasks, making it a global role model.
 The Danish capital shows that sustainable mobility on two wheels is not only possible, but practical and improves the quality of life in a city.